cloudbees-days/cloudbees-field-workshops/docs/core/core-2.md

 # JCasC YAML

 .no-bullet[
-* The `jenkins.yaml` file provides all of the Jenkins system and plugin configuration - that is currently supported and relies on the [OSS Jenkins Configuration as Code (JCasC) plugin](https://github.com/jenkinsci/configuration-as-code-plugin) for the OSS system and plugin configuration that is supported.
-Also note that some, but not all, CloudBees Core plugins support JCasC based configuration.
+* The `jenkins.yaml` file provides Jenkins system and plugin configuration - as defined by the [OSS Jenkins Configuration as Code (JCasC) plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
+Also note that many, but not all, CloudBees Core plugins support JCasC based configuration.
 * The following is an example of Jenkins credentials configuration via JCasC:
 ]